A hunter’s companion bred to find, flush, and fetch game, the spaniel’s exact origin is unknown.

 Boykin Spaniel

-A medium-sized flushing and retrieving dog known for its rich brown coat, the Boykin Spaniel is avid, eager, merry, and trainable.
+A medium-sized flushing and retrieving dog known for their rich brown coat, the Boykin Spaniel is avid, eager, merry, and trainable.
 This mellow housedog and tenacious bird dog was once South Carolina’s best-kept secret.

 Brittany

 Sportsmen on both sides of the Atlantic cherish the agile, energetic Brittany as a stylish and versatile gundog.
-Bright and eager at home, and tireless afield, Brittanys require a lot of exercises, preferably with their favorite humans.
+Bright and eager at home, and tireless afield, Brittanys require a lot of exercise, preferably with their favorite humans.

 Cavalier King Charles Spaniel